-We audit every municipality and municipal entity in the country in order to report on the quality of their financial statements and APRs and on their compliance with key legislation.
+We audit every municipality and municipal entity in the country to report on the quality of their financial statements and performance reports and on their compliance with key legislation.

 We also assess the root cause of any error or non-compliance, based on the internal control that had failed to prevent or detect it.
-We report on the following three types of reports:
+We report in the following three types of reports:

-- We report our findings, the root causes of such findings and our recommendations in management reports to the senior management and municipal managers, or CEOs in the case of municipal entities, which are also shared with the mayors and audit committees. - Our opinion on the financial statements, material findings on the APRs and compliance with key legislation, as well as significant deficiencies in internal control, are included in an audit report, which is published with the auditee's annual report and dealt with by the municipal council. - Annually, we report on the audit outcomes of all auditees in a consolidated report (such as this one), in which we also analyse the root causes that need to be addressed to improve audit outcomes.
+- We report our findings, the root causes of such findings and our recommendations in management reports to the senior management and municipal managers, or chief executive officers (CEOs) in the case of municipal entities, which are also shared with the mayors and audit committees. - Our opinion on the financial statements, material findings on the performance report and compliance with key legislation, as well as significant deficiencies in internal control, are included in an audit report, which is published with the auditee's annual report and dealt with by the municipal council. - Annually, we report on the audit outcomes of all auditees in a consolidated report (such as this one), in which we also analyse the root causes that need to be addressed to improve audit outcomes.
 Before the general reports are published, we share the outcomes and root causes with the national and provincial leadership, Parliament and the legislatures, as well as key role players in national and provincial government.

-Over the past few years, we have intensified our efforts to assist in improving audit outcomes by identifying the key controls that should be in place at auditees, assessing these on a regular basis and sharing the assessment with mayors, municipal managers, CEOs and audit committees.
+Over the past few years, we have intensified our efforts to assist in improving audit outcomes by identifying the key controls that should be in place at auditees, assessing these on a regular basis, and sharing the results of the assessment with mayors, municipal managers, CEOs and audit committees.